Here are four Indian craft gins that are the perfect way to celebrate World Gin Day.

 It was nearly two years ago that gin started having a moment in India, appearing across menus of popular restaurants and in hands of any foodie worth their salt.
-Fast forward to 2019, and the moment has turned into a movement, with infusions and innovations of the spirit becoming commonplace.
+Fast forward to 2020, and the moment turned into a movement, with infusions and innovations of the spirit becoming commonplace.
 It doesn’t come as a surprise then that a few enterprising folks in the country would understand India’s growing love for gin and come up with brands to support that explore this love further.
 An interesting mix of botanicals, an understanding of the Indian palate, and furthering the homegrown trend, here are four Indian craft gins you need to add to your home bar.

 Built upon the idea of Jaisalmer’s royal heritage, Jaisalmer Indian Craft Gin is all about ‘luxury meeting royalty’.
 Darjeeling green tea, lemongrass, star anise, coriander, vetiver, orange and lemon peels, cubeb berry (tailed pepper), angelica roots, liquorice, and caraway seeds come together from all corners of India to form this gin.
 The neutral-grain spirit is triple-distilled in traditional copper pots, the final product a refreshing, peppy concoction with a long-stay after taste.
 Not just the spirit, the bottle itself is beautiful to look at and deserves a spot in your home bar.